cjon256/dsa/README.md

-# Data Structures and Algorithms in Python
+# Data Structures and Algorithms
 This is used to play around on leet code and the like.
+First in Python, then likely in Go or other languages.